RodicaMihaelaVasilescu/Login-Open4Tech/README.md

 ![alt text](Preview/LoginWindow.jpg)

 ### Register Account
 If you do not have an account, you can create one by accessing the register option (the bottom right corner).
 In order to register, you must enter your email and a password.
-Please make sure that your email is correctly written, because **you'll receive a confirmation code on via email**.
+Please make sure that your email is correctly written, because **you'll receive a confirmation code via email**.

 ![alt text](Preview/RegisterWindow.jpg)